2025 HR Track conference header

 Dart Lindsley has held HR leadership roles at companies world-renowned for their talent practices.
 He is currently Head of Global Process Excellence for People Operations at Google.
 Prior to joining Google, he led the Human Resources Transformation Planning and Analysis organization at Cisco Systems.

 Dart is also the co-author, with Eric Anicich, of Reimagining Work as a Product, published in the Harvard Business Review (November–December 2024).
 The article was featured as part of a spotlight on What Companies Get Wrong About the Employee Experience, reflecting Dart’s provocative and systems-oriented approach to rethinking the nature of work.
+Dart’s podcast Work for Humans routinely ranks in the top 5% of all podcasts worldwide.

 Before embarking on his business career, Dart spent nearly two decades in the literary arts as a writer, editor, and university instructor.
 A part of him has always continued to stand slightly apart—observing business with the eye of both an artist and an outsider.